-In 2015, Mani-Babu et al. reported results of a systematic review andmeta-analysis of studies evaluating ESWT for lower limb tendinopathies, including Achilles tendinopathy.
+In 2015, Mani-Babu et al. reported results of a systematic review and meta-analysis of studies evaluating ESWT for lower limb tendinopathies, including Achilles tendinopathy.
 The review included 11 studies which evaluated ESWT for Achilles tendinopathy.
-In pooled analysis, the authors reported that ESWT was associated with greater short term (<12 months) and long-term (>12 months) improvements in pain and function compared with nonoperative treatments.
-The authors noted that findings from RCT's of ESWT for Achilles tendinopathy are contradictory, but that there is at least some evidence for short-term inmprovents in function with ESWT.
+In pooled analysis, the authors reported that ESWT was associated with greater short term (< 12 months) and long-term (> 12 months) improvements in pain and function compared with nonoperative treatments.
+The authors noted that findings from randomized controlled trials (RCT's) of ESWT for Achilles tendinopathy are contradictory, but that there is at least some evidence for short-term improvements in function with ESWT.